yuratomo/w3m.vim/README.md

 Requirements
 ------------
-w3m.vim is requires w3m. please install it.
+w3m.vim requires [w3m](http://w3m.sourceforge.net/) to be installed.

-And through the path to the w3m.exe or define vimrc as follows.
+If w3m is not in your $PATH, you can specify its location in your vimrc file.

-    let g:w3m#command = 'C:\hoge\w3m.exe'
+    let g:w3m#command = 'C:\w3m.exe'

 Usage
 -----